wymjy/js/README.md

 # js
-learn how to use JavaScript
+learn how to use JavaScript this is the first commend.Please keep on learning.